Ingredients

 Storage Units

-Create and manage storage locations for your ingredients.
+Create and manage storage locations where ingredient stock is tracked.

 Recipes

-Use ingredients to build recipes and calculate usage.
+Use ingredients to build recipes and calculate expected usage.

 Product Mapping